ava-labs/core-extension/README.md

   The project uses multiple private SDKs and utility packages from NPM.<br/>
   Make sure you have 2FA enabled.

+### Environment variables

+- Copy `.env.example` file and rename it as `.env`
+  - Populate environment variables with your own values

 ### Setting Up a Project

 1. Install dependencies